JM-Lazaro/hiring-engineers/answers.md

 # Introduction

 With Datadog entering the IT industry in Australia, it is essential to hire competent and passionate employees to be the foundation of the company as it builds it's local client base.
-This activity is made to be part of the hiring process.
+This activity is part of the hiring process and is intended to be done at home.

 This activity will primarily focus on helping you install three topics:
   1. Application Suite Set-up